 The pancreas sits in the abdominal cavity of a dog's body next to its stomach.
 It is a thin, long, organ that is pinkish in color.
-Normally it assists in the digestive process by producing various enzymes as well as hormones that help regulate insulin but if a dog has pancreatitis, these normal functions may be affected and secondary problems in other parts of the abdomen may also occur.
+Normally it assists in the digestive process by producing various enzymes, as well as hormones that help regulate insulin.
+If a dog has pancreatitis, these normal functions may be affected and secondary problems in other parts of the abdomen may also occur.
 Common secondary problems include issues with the gallbladder, liver, and intestines, due to the close proximity of these organs to the pancreas.
 Pancreatitis also causes inflammation of the pancreas and is very painful to dogs.

 Typically, pancreatitis is referred to either as acute or chronic, respectively meaning it either occurred quickly and then lasts for days or it has lasted months or sometimes years.
 Dogs can experience both types of pancreatitis and some breeds are more likely to develop it than others.

 In dogs, pancreatitis can cause a variety of symptoms, including:

 If your dog has abdominal or belly pain, it may whine, howl, attempt to run away if you try to pick it up, or seem to have difficulty getting comfortable when lying down.
 It also may appear to have a hunched back.
 Your veterinarian will also be able to feel your dog tense up during a physical examination if there is a sensitive or painful spot when they are feeling your dog's belly.

 A dog may vomit for a variety of reasons and pancreatitis is no exception.
 Vomiting may occur due to the abdominal pain or digestive issues secondary to the pancreatitis.

 Just like when we don't feel well and aren't very active, a dog with pancreatitis will often be lethargic and not want to move around very much.